yelircaasi/nebokrai-python-prototype/README.md

 ### General ===========================================================================

-Change CLI so that modules are only imported as needed
+Change CLI so that modules are only imported as needed (i.e. laziness).

 ## Roadmap